ttanpcs/Twitter-User-Scraper/reddit-subreddit-scraper/README.md

 - Output data into a file with logical parsing
 - As part of your python application, add a script that will help parse the file with respect to your data class

+Additional requirements:
+- Create a script that will expose this as an API
+- Add your own pyenv with all requirements
+- Be able to pass in a txt file with names of subreddits instead of one-by-one
+- Be able to use regex to dynamically search for subreddits, ideally in addition to the above bullet.

 ## **Grading**
 We will be looking at your project and grading it under these five criteria:
 1. Code